Syrian air force responsible for chemical attacks, says watchdog

 OPCW director-general Fernando Arias said it is now up to the organisation, “the United Nations secretary-general, and the international community as a whole to take any further action they deem appropriate and necessary”.

+The investigation included interviews with witnesses, analysis of samples taken from the sites of the attacks, review of symptoms reported by those affected and medical staff along with examination of imagery including satellite images.

+The small town, that was under rebel control at the time of the attacks, lies close to a strategically important highway.

-The detailed report said that on March 24 a Su-22 military plane from the 50th Brigade of the 22nd Air Division of the Syrian Arab Air Force left Shayrat airbase and dropped an M4000 aerial bomb containing sarin in southern Ltamenah, affecting at least 16 persons.
+The detailed report, running to 82 pages including annexes, said that on March 24 a Su-22 military plane from the 50th Brigade of the 22nd Air Division of the Syrian Arab Air Force left Shayrat airbase and dropped an M4000 aerial bomb loaded with sarin nerve agent on southern Latamneh.

+It said the bomb landed in agricultural land, killing livestock and birds and injuring some 16 people.

-A day later, a Syrian air force helicopter dropped a cylinder on the town’s hospital.
-It smashed through the roof, ruptured and released chlorine, affecting at least 30 people.
+A day later, a Syrian air force helicopter dropped a cylinder that smashed through the roof of the town’s hospital, ruptured and released chlorine.

+The report said investigators “obtained information that up to three persons died and that at least 32 persons were injured” in the attack.
+One of the victims was a surgeon who was carrying out an operation at the time of the attack.

-And on March 27 a Su-22 plane dropped an M4000 aerial bomb containing sarin in southern Ltamenah, affecting at least 60 persons.
+On March 27 a Su-22 plane dropped an M4000 aerial bomb containing sarin in southern Latamneh, affecting at least 60 persons, none of whom was killed.

+In his statement, Mr Onate-Laborde said: “Attacks of such a strategic nature would have only taken place on the basis of orders from the higher authorities of the Syrian Arab Republic military command.
+Even if authority can be delegated, responsibility cannot.
+In the end, the IIT was unable to identify any other plausible explanation.”